NesrstovaV/PLS-PBs/README.md

 # PLS-based-Principal-Balances
 The method to construct principal balances based on PLS is introduced in the paper "Nesrstová, V., Wilms, I., Palarea-Albaladejo, J., Filzmoser, P., Martín-Fernández, J.A., Friedecký, D., & Hron, K. (2023).
-Principal Balances of Compositional Data for Regression and Classification using Partial Least Squares.", which is currently (July 2023) under revision.
+Principal Balances of Compositional Data for Regression and Classification using Partial Least Squares.", which is currently (November 2023) being accepted in the Journal of Chemometrics.

 ## Requirements
 Calculations were performed in following software, using the listed libraries: